ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

 Best Practices
 ==============

 Jupyter notebooks are widely used across SKAO by a number of teams to share ideas, code snippets and break down largeer concepts into more managable chucks.
-Most usage of notebooks resides within Binderhub/Jupyterhub, see `here <https://developer.skao.int/en/latest/tools/binderhub.html>`_ for more.
+The usage of notebooks mostly resides within Binderhub/Jupyterhub, see :doc:`here </tools/binderhub>` for more.
 With the large number of notebooks produced it is very important to address the best practices of creating notebooks so that a standard approach can be utilised across the SKAO.

 .. list-table::
     :widths: 50 50